Can You Get Norovirus Twice? And When? A Complete Answer.

 Norovirus is an extremely contagious organism.
 Until this moment, no vaccine can protect you from getting norovirus twice.
-Today I will answer all your questions about norovirus reinfection: is it possible to get it more than once in a short period and what factors contribute to getting norovirus twice.
+Today I will answer all your questions about norovirus reinfection: is it possible to get it more than once in a short period, and what factors contribute to getting norovirus twice?

 Quick summary:

-Table summary of “can you get norovirus twice”?:
+Table summary of “Can you get norovirus twice”?

 Q: Can you get norovirus twice (more than once)?